brilles/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Two parts of Express that I learned about this week are Express routing and Express middleware

 - [ ] Describe Middleware?

+Middleware is a way to extend the functionality of the Express framework.
+There are many different types but mainly there is built-in, third party, and custom middleware.
+Examples are, respectively, express.json, Helmet, and any custom middleware that performs a specific task.

 - [ ] Describe a Resource?

+A Resource is a noun in the application.
+The things the app cares about.

 - [ ] What can the API return to help clients know if a request was successful?

+To help the clients know if a request was successful, the API can return a 200 status code that indicates that the request has succeeded.

 - [ ] How can we partition our application into sub-applications?

+We can partition our application into sub-applications with Express Routers.
+This makes it easy to reason about our code because of its inherent modularity.

 ## Project Setup